We welcome feedback from our members and the general public. If you'd like to reach out, please email us at firstname.lastname@example.org.

 Sasha De La Cruz - Professional Development

 As WP+D’s Professional Development Co-Chair, Sasha hopes to create connections that foster community and an exchange of ideas for women in all phases of their careers.
 While in graduate school at the College of Urban Planning and Policy at UIC, Sasha organized all of the professional development events for the Graduate Students leading up to and including Internship Connection, an all day event connecting over 20+ employers to 50+ participating students through a series of short interviews.

 Prior to returning to graduate school, Sasha spent 10 years working in real estate development, financing, and management.
-Sasha is currently a development associate with Preservation of Affordable Housing (POAH), in the Chicago office.
+Sasha is currently a project manager with Preservation of Affordable Housing (POAH), in the Chicago office.
 She helps the Chicago team in all aspects of development from initial acquisition through stabilization and conversion.
 She also serves on the board of the Barnard College regional alumni club and loves connecting with alumni and WPD members.

 Brittanii’ Batts - Programs

 Brittanii’ serves as As Associate Manager of Projects and Research at National Main Street Center.
 She is a liaison with potential awardees and potential borrowers.
 She implements grant reporting schedules, tracks loan repayments, and reviews loan applications and their processes.
 Working collaboratively with the team, Brittanii’ vets potential revitalization related projects and tracks improvement in loan agreements.